 Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it on CPOMS as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
-This will then be dealt with by the designated safeguarding lead (or deputy), who will decide on appropriate action and record this accordingly.
+This record is then forwarded to the designated safeguarding lead (or deputy), who will decide on appropriate action and record this accordingly.